-- A. Make the most efficient and sustainable use of land, buildings and natural resources. - B. Take account of the energy hierarchy by: - I. reducing the need for energy; - II. using energy more efficiently; - III. supplying energy efficiently; and - IV. using low carbon and renewable energy. - C. Be directed away from flood risk areas, and seek to reduce overall risk from flooding within the National Park and areas outside it, upstream and downstream. - D. Achieve the highest possible standards of carbon reductions. - E. Achieve the highest possible standards of water efficiency.

-In all new and replacement housing, other than affordable housing of less than 3 units, a minimum sustainability standard, equivalent to that required by the government of affordable housing, shall be achieved unless the applicant provides evidence to demonstrate that it is not viable for a particular development.

-Non-residential major development above 1000m2 floorspace must achieve a Buildings Emissions Rate at least 10% less than the Target Emissions Rate.
+- A. Make the most efficient and sustainable use of land, buildings and natural resources. - B. Take account of the energy hierarchy by: - I. reducing the need for energy; - II. using energy more efficiently; - III. supplying energy efficiently; and - IV. using low carbon and renewable energy. - C. Be directed away from flood risk areas, and seek to reduce overall risk from flooding within the National Park and areas outside it, upstream and downstream. - D. Achieve the highest possible standards of carbon reductions in all development. - E. Achieve the highest possible standards of water efficiency in all development. - F. Achieve, in all new and replacement housing, other than affordable housing of less than 3 units, a minimum sustainability standard, equivalent to that required by the government of affordable housing by Registered Social Landlords - G. Non-residential major development above 1000m2 floorspace must achieve a Buildings Emissions Rate at least 10% less than the Target Emissions Rate.